apache/phoenix-site/site/source/src/site/markdown/server.md

 # Phoenix Query Server

 The Phoenix Query Server provides an alternative means for interaction with Phoenix and HBase.
-Soon this will enable access from environments other than the JVM.

 ## Overview

 Phoenix 4.4 introduces a stand-alone server that exposes Phoenix to "thin" clients.
 It is based on the [Avatica](https://calcite.apache.org/avatica) component of [Apache Calcite](https://calcite.apache.org).
 The query server is comprised of a Java server that manages Phoenix Connections on the clients' behalf.
-The client implementation is currently a JDBC driver with minimal dependencies.
-Two transport mechanisms are current supported: JSON and Protocol Buffers (available as of Phoenix 4.7 as the default).
-There's also a sqlline script that uses the thin client.

-Avatica is still relatively early in its life-cycle.
-With the introduction of the Protobuf transport, Avatica is moving towards backwards compatibility with the provided thin JDBC driver.
+With the introduction of the
+Protobuf transport, Avatica is moving towards backwards compatibility with the provided thin JDBC driver.
 There are no such backwards compatibility guarantees for the JSON API.